ncatlab/nlab-content/pages/3/3/6/1/1633/content.md

 ## Basic category-theoretic results ##

 Perhaps the most important consequence of local compactness for categorical topology is that locally compact spaces are [[exponential object|exponentiable]], i.e., if $Y$ is locally compact, then $Y \times -: Top \to Top$ has a [[adjunction|right adjoint]] $(-)^Y: Top \to Top$.
 In fact, this is almost an abstract definition of local compactness: for $T_0$ spaces, local compactness is equivalent to being exponentiable.
 This situation generalises to [[locales]]: a result of Hyland is that locale is locally compact if and only if it is exponentiable.
 (See [[exponential law for spaces]] for more details.)

++--{.query}

+[[Todd Trimble]]: I think this claim for locally compact spaces as defined above is false; locally compact spaces are exponentiable if instead they are defined to be spaces which have a neighborhood base of compact neighborhoods.
+I don't quite see how the additional hypothesis of $T_0$ would change that.

+=--

 As noted above, locally compact spaces form a finitely complete [[full subcategory]] of $Top$.
 It is not true that arbitrary products of locally compact spaces are locally compact.
 However, some important examples of locally compact spaces are constructed as restricted direct products, as follows.